Keanu Reeves’ drama on and off screen

 We know Keanu Reeves from The Matrix, John Wick and numerous memes, but behind the high-profile projects, round numbers and worldwide popularity lies more than one personal tragedy that befell the actor.
 Perhaps, the easier it is to explain the uniqueness of Keanu as a person who has long earned the title of “the kindest” actor in Hollywood (this is confirmed by numerous stories about his responsiveness and friendliness).
 Yes, without exaggeration, the whole world is in love with today’s birthday boy (he turns 57).

 He never graduated from school, and at the age of nine he took his first steps in the acting field, taking part in the theatrical production of the musical “Devil’s Yankees”.
 Six more years, and here he is – his debut on the screen.
-The Canadian television channel CBS opened the way for Keanu Reeves to television and the big screen, and even before he came of age he began acting in commercials (Coca Cola) and short films and got a position as a correspondent for the same CBS.
+Canadian television channel CBS opened the way to television and the big screen for Keanu Reeves, and even before he came of age he began acting in commercials (Coca Cola) and short films and got a position as a correspondent for the same CBS.

 “At first I wanted to become a hockey player.
 I was a shy child.
 I felt confident only on the ice.
 And then suddenly he starred in several commercials, that’s all.
 I wanted to make some extra money. “